Last updated on .

 Icons

-Ceiling of the Church of the Transfiguration
+Another angle of the ceiling of the Church of the Transfiguration at the Transfiguration Monastery

 Another angle of the ceiling